fangyi-zhou/fangyi-zhou.github.io/content/post/neo-classical-logic.md

 You can read the paper [here](/assets/papers/neoclassical-logic.pdf) (with reviews).

-In this ~~April Fool's~~ paper, we explore a possible logic that encapsulates seemingly contradictory observations in the real work.
+In this ~~April Fool's~~ paper, we explore a possible logic that encapsulates seemingly contradictory observations in the real life.
 We investigate how such contradictions can be represented in a logic, and show its decidability.
 Moreover, we prove standard theorems such as "Law of Excluded Middle", but also